Cape Town Information

 2. Cape Point and the Cape of Good Hope

 En route to Cape Point you will pass through the historical area of Simons Town.
 Once you have passed through, look for a sign on your left hand that says Boulders.
 Park your car and go and visit one of only three land based Penguin colonies in South Africa.
 The natural habitat of penguins is to live on islands where they burrow out their nests from guano deposits (ie bird poo!).
 The mining of guano in the last century has resulted in the unsettlement of the penguins from their natural habitat.
 In the 1980’s a pair of penguins made their nest on Boulders beach for the first time.
 The colony has now expanded to around 3000 birds.
-(Cost of entry: R40 per person).
 Note that if you are visiting in summer, bring your costume.
 The second part of Boulders Beach is a beach that is still open to the public.
 Keep your ticket from entering the main area as this can be used to enter the second area.
 Here you can often swim with the penguins or else at least sit and watch them on the rocks.
 This is great fun for kids and adults alike.
 Also note that this beach is protected from the South Easter wind.
+Ps – penguins can bite off little fingers – keep the kids at a distance from the penguins!

 - A cruise into Table Bay should not be missed.
 This is simple to organize as there are many operators selling boat trips that leave approximately every half an hour.
 Simply walk around the waterfront – you cannot miss them